exonum/exonum-doc/src/get-started/java-binding.md

 <!-- cspell:ignore testnet,prepend,JDWP -->

-**Exonum Java App** is an application that includes the Exonum framework and Java services runtime environment.
+**Exonum Java Binding** is a framework for building blockchain applications in Java, powered by Exonum.

+With Exonum Java Binding you can define stateful Exonum Services in Java, configure a network of nodes and run your services in it.

 ## Installation